BlueDK5FW/ShiftPoint-Indicator-12LED/README.md

   D pin3:GREEN LED (add 180Ω resistor to the anode)

-  D pin3:GREEN LED (add 180Ω resistor to the anode)

   D pin4:GREEN LED (add 180Ω resistor to the anode)

-  D pin5:RED LED (add 180Ω resistor to the anode)
+  D pin5:GREEN LED (add 180Ω resistor to the anode)

   D pin6:RED LED (add 180Ω resistor to the anode)